Nutriadmin/hipaa-policies/source/sections/20-approved_tools_policy.md

 ## 20.1 List of Approved Tools

-* **Bitbucket**.
-Bitbucket is an open source tool built on top of Git, the version control platform.
-Bitbucket is hosted and secured by Datica.
-It is utilized for storage of configuration scripts and other infrastructure automation tools, as well as for source and version control of application code used by Datica.
 * **G Suite**.
-G Suite is used for email, calendar, and document collaboration.
-* **Azure**.
-G Suite is used for email, calendar, and document collaboration.
+G Suite is provided, secured, and hosted by Google.
+G Suite is used for email, calendar, and document collaboration in NutriAdmin.
+* **Visual Studio Team Services**.
+Visual Studio Team Services (VSTS for short) is a team collaboration tool provided by Microsoft.
+VSTS allows software teams to plan their work together, and it provides a Git code version control platform.
+VSTS is hosted and secured by Microsoft.
+It is utilized for storage of configuration scripts and other infrastructure automation tools, as well as for source and version control of application code used by NutriAdmin.
+* **Microsoft Azure**.
+Microsoft Azure is used to host NutriAdmin's application code, databases, backups, and other infrastructure needed to run NutriAdmin's software.